Treating with Preemerge

-As we mentioned last time, we are going to talk about crapemyrtle bark scale every week this month.
 It’s a serious pest on one of our favorite landscape trees and it’s not going away.
-In fact, we had more customers than ever come in to talk with us about this issue in 2020.
+In fact, we had more customers than ever come in to talk with us about this issue in 2021.
 For details on how to identify and treat this pest, please visit our complete blog post.

 If you skipped going to that post and you have crapemyrtles, we suggest you go inspect them for any odd looking spots on the bark and make sure that your tree’s bark is the color it should be and not black.
 If you see any signs of an issue, visit the post or come see us with pictures and we will help you get started on a treatment plan.

 As with anything, it’s key to treat properly… use the right chemical control at the right time.
 Not treating leads to the spreading of this pest.
 And like with an antibiotic, you need to go the distance; it’s not a one and done thing.
 There are steps that need to be following for a few growing seasons to get the scale under control.

 Treating with Pre Emerge